Jordan Belfort: Adaptations

 Filming of Scorsese's adaptation of Belfort's memoirs began in August 2012, and the film was released on December 25, 2013.
 Time magazine reported that many of the escapades depicted in the film are consistent with Belfort's memoirs and what was written about him in Forbes articles, although some of the Forbes-related content was embellished.

 Belfort was portrayed by Leonardo DiCaprio, who won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and was nominated for an Academy Award for Best Actor for his performance.
 Belfort has a cameo in the closing scene of the film as an Auckland Straight Line host.

 In popular culture

-Jordan Belfort was also featured in an episode of American Greed (Season 9, episode 8) called "The Real Wolf of Wall Street”.
+Belfort appeared in an episode of American Greed (Season 9, episode 8) called "The Real Wolf of Wall Street".